 Retarding Dough For Flavor Enhancement and Process Control

-The information below is taken from an EXCELLENT discussion in the Bread Baker's Guild of America baking list.
+The information below is taken from an EXCELLENT discussion in the Bread Baker's Guild of America mailing list.
 It is hard to overstate how much I have learned from this group, and strongly encourage any serious baker, amateur or professional, to join and support the guild.
-Much of the information is from Abe Faber, the owner of the Clear Flour Bread outside Boston.
+Much of the information is from Abe Faber, the former owner of the Clear Flour Bread outside Boston.
 Abe is one of the keystones of the Bread Baker's Guild of America, and one of a handful of people to whom I happily defer.

 The first part of this discussion is fairly technical, but at the end I'll bring it around to home practices for serious home bakers.
 However, I think the earlier information is very important to understanding how retarding dough works.
 I'll apologize in advance for this being long, dry and having no pictures.
 But, I think the information is very useful!